-else out.
-Southwick Beach State Park has a “No Dogs Allowed” beach on Lake Ontario, so that settled that.
-There were a couple of trails that led to the adjacent Lakeview Wildlife Management Area, but given it had rained for the last 18 hours straight from a sprinkle to a downpour, I decided to try my luck in Sackets Harbor.
+I got a late start this morning as I was up too late working on google maps trying to track my road trip.
+I didn’t succeed…bummer!
+I’ll try to figure something else out.
+Anyway, for our third day on the scenic Seaway Trail, Scout, Petey and I continued northeast.
+We made our first stop of the day at Southwick Beach State Park on the coast of Lake Ontario.
+The beach displayed a “No Dogs Allowed” sing, so that settled that.
+There were a couple of trails that led to the adjacent Lakeview Wildlife Management Area.
+But given it had rained for the last 18 hours straight, from a sprinkle to a downpour, I skipped the mud and continued Sackets Harbor.

 Sackets Harbor was used as a naval base from 1808 until the 1940’s.
 During the War of 1812, the British tried to capture it, but failed.
 Scout, Petey, and I walked around the battle field during one of the only sunny moments of the day (in hindsight I should have enjoyed it more) and then drove a few blocks to see Madison Barracks where Ulysses S. Grant was stationed in the 1830’s.
 Currently, it is operated as an apartment building; a single bedroom starts at $780/month.

 One place on the Seaway Trail that I really wanted to visit today was Cape Vincent.
 Cape Vincent is located at the junction of Lake Ontario and the St. Lawrence River.
 It is home to the 1827 Tibbetts Point Lighthouse.
 Unfortunately, the lighthouse was closed, and the pursuing sprinkle prompted brief visit.